We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Nick Simpson

-The rest of the included attachments ran the gamut.
-They included adjustable slicing blades (great when they worked; horrible when they didn’t) and plastic dough blades.
-The dough blade is, as KitchenAid says, designed to pull dough instead of cutting into it like a metal S-blade might.
-When making pizza dough, we used these blades if the models included them.
-They worked totally fine.
-One of our top picks, the Breville Paradice, literally includes two big boxes of attachments.
+Every food processor will come with an S-shaped blade (for chopping, mixing, and puréeing), a slicing disc, and a grating disc.
+The rest of the attachments varied by model.
+We favored adjustable slicing blades for their versatility, but only when they worked well.
+Plastic dough blades are fine, too.
+We used them when making pizza dough and didn’t notice a difference between them and the standard S-blades.
+One of our top picks, the Breville Paradice, includes two big boxes of attachments.
 We liked the ones we tested and think they’d undoubtedly be useful for certain tasks.
-It’s just up to you what you’ll use…and whether it’s worth paying the premium for more parts.
+It’s just up to you what you’ll use—and whether it’s worth paying the premium for more parts.

 Which Food Processors Performed the Best?